Cogniteo/cogniteo.github.io/_pages/services.md

 # About Our Collective

 We specialize in **Platform Engineering** and the development of **AI-Native Platforms** that empower engineering teams to ship software efficiently.
-Our approach is vendor-independent, leveraging open-source technologies and the **NeoNephos & Cloud Native Computing Foundation (CNCF)** ecosystem* to create flexible, scalable, and cost-effective solutions.
+Our approach is vendor-independent, leveraging open-source technologies and the **NeoNephos & Cloud Native Computing Foundation (CNCF)** ecosystem to create flexible, scalable, and cost-effective solutions.

 ***

 # AI-Native Platform Engineering

 **AI-Native Platform Engineering** redefines how Infrastructure, Internal Developer Platforms, and Automation are built and managed.
-We bring together Kubernetes-native control loops, GitOps, and intelligent AI Agents to deliver adaptive, scalable, and policy-driven platforms for modern Enterprises.
+We bring together Kubernetes-native Control Loops, GitOps, and intelligent AI Agents to deliver adaptive, scalable, and policy-driven platforms for modern Enterprises.

 ---